-Now what God is doing with us, is not this pattern the same as that which is used by craftsmen whenever they are training someone new to the craft, and therefore less skilled?
+Now, what God is doing with us—is not this pattern the same as that which is used by craftsmen whenever they are training someone new to the craft, and therefore less skilled?
 I'm talking about an apprenticeship here.
 The skilled craftsman sets his apprentices to small tasks, to simple matters that can be scrapped without much loss should a complete failure occur in what they are doing.
-But as the apprentice becomes more adept in using that which is least, and skills being developed and engrained in him, he is entrusted with greater responsibility with things of greater value.
+But as the apprentice becomes more adept in using that which is least, and skills being developed and ingrained in him, he is entrusted with greater responsibility with things of greater value.

 I went through this in my own life when I took my apprenticeship.
 They started me out on things that I could hardly hurt, and even if I did hurt it, they could throw it away, and very little was lost.
 But as I gained skill, then they kept putting me on more and more difficult jobs and things that would have been much more costly had I destroyed them by not doing a good job.
 That's what God is doing.
 He has us involved in things that can be scrapped if we mess up, but He will continue to work with us, and as our skills in living and relationships develop, He will entrust us with greater responsibilities.

-There is something that is good to know, and that is that both faithfulness to God, and unfaithfulness toward God, will form character that could be eternal, and so the force of Jesus' teaching there in the parable of the Unjust Steward is to make sure that the character that is formed is good and godly.
-Now can you, can we, be trusted to serve God and His purpose and plan above all other things that come up in our lives?
+There is something that is good to know, and that is that both faithfulness to God, and unfaithfulness toward God will form character that could be eternal, and so the force of Jesus' teaching there in the Parable of the Unjust Steward is to make sure that the character that is formed is good and godly.
+Can you—can we—be trusted to serve God and His purpose and plan above all other things that come up in our lives?

 We're going to go to three very familiar scriptures.
 The first is Romans 8:28 where I want to emphasize this point that everything in life is given to us for the purpose of building character.

-And we know that all things work together for good [but only to a special group of people] ...to them that love God, to them who are the called according to his purpose.
-(Romans 8:28)
+Romans 8:28 And we know that all things work together for good [but only to a special group of people] to them that love God, to them who are the called according to his purpose.